openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 One such use-case is low assurance credentials such as coupons or tickets.

-Another use-case is when the Issuer uses cryptographic schemes that can provide Holder binding without explicit cryptographic material being supplied by the Holder.
+Another use-case is when the Issuer uses cryptographic schemes that can provide binding to the End-User possessing that credential without explicit cryptographic material being supplied by the application used by that End-User.
 For example, in the case of the BBS Signature Scheme, the issued credential itself is a secret and only derivation of a credential is presented to the Verifier.
-Effectively, credential is bound to the Issuer's signature on the credential, which becomes a shared secret transferred from the Issuer to the Holder.
+Effectively, credential is bound to the Issuer's signature on the credential, which becomes a shared secret transferred from the Issuer to the End-User.

 # Privacy Considerations